 Unique Activities in Vietnam

-Another good way to get an idea of things to do in Vietnam is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Vietnam.
+They work directly with local tour operators in Vietnam, so you won’t have to scour the internet or roam around town trying to find the best deal.